Fitvation 🏋

 After evaluating the strengths and weaknesses of two apps, several questions arose in my mind.
 To address these inquiries comprehensively, I chose to conduct user research.

-This involved conducting in-depth interviews with three individuals via Zoom, each lasting approximately 30-40 minutes.
+This involved in-depth user interviews with three participants via Zoom, each lasting approximately 30-40 minutes.

-Additionally, I distributed a Google survey to ensure a robust collection of both qualitative and quantitative data.
+Additionally, I distributed a survey to ensure a robust collection of both quantitative data.

 BEI